 What is a long-term condition?

 A long-term condition is an illness that cannot be cured but can usually be controlled with medicines or other treatments.
-Examples of long-term conditions include arthritis, asthma, diabetes, epilepsy and high blood pressure (hypertension).
+Examples of long-term conditions include arthritis, asthma, diabetes, epilepsy, angina, heart failure, and high blood pressure (hypertension).

 Impact of a long-term condition